wezhangxl/RT-EGARCH/README.md

 3) QMLE_EGARCH1X for estimating the RT-EGARCH(1,X) by MLE.

- # Please be patient since the estimation process will spend more time due to the extral  Newton process.
+ # Please be patient since the estimation process will spend more time due to the extra  Newton process.